-(NewsTarget) Homeopathy is an ancient idea, recognised by keen observers of nature.
+(NewsTarget) Homeopathy is an ancient idea, recognized by keen observers of nature.
 Hippocrates, the father of medicine, was born around 460 BC.
-He recognised that diseases come from natural sources, rather than the superstitious sources popular at the time.
+He recognized that diseases come from natural sources, rather than the superstitious sources popular at the time.
 He became a careful observer.
-He recognised that each case is individual.
-He also recognised that when treating a hitherto unknown case, he could use similar remedies, from similar cases.
+He recognized that each case is individual.
+He also recognized that when treating a hitherto unknown case, he could use similar remedies, from similar cases.

-As well as recognising that a body can heal itself, he understood the importance of cleanliness, of a good diet and of exercise: ideas that took a couple of millennium to become common practice.
+As well as recognizing that a body can heal itself, he understood the importance of cleanliness, of a good diet, and of exercise: ideas that took a couple of millennia to become common practice.

 Paracelsus (1493 – 1541) was an alchemist and a doctor.
 He was outspoken against doctors doing more harm than good.
 He stated: “All things are poison, for there is nothing without poisonous qualities … it is only the dose which makes a thing poison.”
 This is close to the homeopathic principle of using minute doses of the substance, even poisons.
 He believed that health rested on “the inner harmony of man”, something homeopaths easily identify with.

 William Cullen (1710 – 1790), a Scottish Physician and Lecturer on chemistry, wrote A Treatise of Materia Medica in 1789.